 Registax 5 and 6 running under current versions of Wine cannot open AVIX (Extended AVI).
 The older standard is usually limited to 1GB.
 To avoid this limitation, AstroDMx Capture can output two AVI formats.
 The first is a standard AVIX file which applications such as Autostakkert! can open.
 The second is a custom AVI which makes it compatible with Registax under Wine.
 AVI files in this mode are limited to 2GB instead of the usual 1GB and for compatibility reasons, the image will be inverted.

 The software will output a log file which contains information about the specific capture session.

-AstroDMx Capture provides three run modes.
+AstroDMx Capture provides four run modes.
 They are as follows:

 - Frame Limit - To capture a specific number of frames

 - Time Limit - To capture as many frames as possible until the user specified time has elapsed